Health and medical information for consumers, quality assured by the Victorian government

 Frequently asked questions about services that are available to senior Victorians, and where to find information about these services

-Meet the people behind the faces of this year's Seniors Festival.
+Meet the people behind the faces of the 2019 Seniors Festival.

 Prefer to download the print program?
 Find it here!

 The Victorian Seniors Festival receives wonderful support from our many Festival partners, enabling us to be a truly statewide event in October

 The Community Visitors Scheme is funded by the Australian government and plays a vital role in providing companionship for older people